A virtual credit card makes it easy to pay for online purchases without exposing your credit card account to hackers and data breaches.

 Unlimited Interac e-Transfers

-The KOHO Premium Prepaid Mastercard is a step up from the regular KOHO card.
-In addition to the benefits the standard card offers, premium users also get:
+The KOHO Extra Prepaid Mastercard is a step up from the regular KOHO card.
+In addition to the benefits the standard card offers, premium users also get the following:

 - 2% instant cash back on groceries, transportation, and restaurant orders